geektoni/concept-tagging-nn-spacy/README.md

 a series of jobs and the results will be saved in the directory `results`;
 * `submit_jobs.sh`: submit a job inside the cluster;
 * `train_models.sh`: script which runs exactly one run of the models.

+The file `complete_results.txt` contains the results of all the experiments perfomed (more specifically, the max/min/mean F1 scores for all the runs).

 ## Install